 With incredible demand for advanced computing skills across virtually every industry, now is an exciting time to earn a computer science master’s degree, whether you intend to pursue research or are seeking advancement, higher pay or new opportunities.
 UWM is one of Wisconsin’s two R1 research universities—an ideal place to bolster your computer science knowledge and skills.

 This track is designed for people planning to pursue research or a future PhD.
-With a faculty mentor, you will prepare and defend a thesis, which demonstrates that you can identify a problem and design, implement, evaluate, and explain a solution, including how it relates to prior work.
+With a faculty mentor, you will prepare and defend a thesis or do an advanced project, which demonstrates that you can identify a problem and design, implement, evaluate, and explain a solution, including how it relates to prior work.

 Qualified UWM undergraduate students can apply to begin this program during their senior year.